What’s the difference between PocketLab One, PocketLab Voyager, and PocketLab Weather?

 No. The USB port is for power only.
 It can’t send data.
 Use the USB port to charge your PocketLab device.

-How can I measure position or speed with a PocketLab?
+Can I measure position or speed with a PocketLab?

 PocketLab Voyager also has an infrared rangefinder that can be used to measure the position and velocity of an object.
 For example, you can attach PocketLab Voyager to a cart and push it toward a wall.
 The rangefinder will measure the changing distance to the wall to give you position and velocity.
 Check out this lesson for an example.

-However, there is no sensor that measures its own speed.
+There is no sensor that measures its own speed.
 So for example, you can’t hold the PocketLab in your hand, run around, and then try to determine your speed.
 Measuring speed is actually a pretty difficult task for a sensor.
 For a more detailed explanation of the difficulties measuring speed, check out this post from PocketLab’s co-founder and CEO, Clifton Roozeboom.

 Where can I find PocketLab activities and lesson plans?